 I feel the time has come to create and support truly innovative solutions that can be scaled and replicated.
 Business as usual has failed smallholder farmers.
 And frankly, development assistance in its current form has largely failed smallholder farmers.
 I would like to briefly share my own experience of one disruptive solution that may hold some useful lessons in this regard.
+The story begins in Haiti.

-Haiti, where I work, is seriously deforested.
-At the same time its million or so smallholder farms are underperforming due in part to the lack of trees.
+Haiti is seriously deforested.
+At the same time its half a million smallholder farms are underperforming, due in large part to the lack of trees that leads to flooding and soil erosion.